lhcb-bicocca/documentation/docs/source/shifts/datamanager_shiftleader.rst

 ----------------------------

-The purpose is to detect abnormal and potentially harmful situations and minimise damage to the experiment’s equipment by taking automated protective actions.
+The purpose is to detect abnormal and potentially harmful situations and minimise damage to the experiment's equipment by taking automated protective actions.

 - Front-end: (safety-critical part) is a redundant PLC system.
 It runs